adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

   - If we use any new features that Spectrum-CSS implements, we will need to update our packages to point to the new minimum version of the CSS that supports our component
   - Slower cycle to add new features that require CSS
   - Our priorities may not match Spectrum-CSS' priorities
+  - Any additional post-processing steps we want to do would need to be contributed to Spectrum-CSS, and some we may not be able to run at all, for instance, Parcel can remove unused classes.
+They'd be hard for a human to spot.

 ##### RSP maintains css modules packages
 Generate from node_modules in React Spectrum and publish as separate packages.